noamdb/modernboard/README.md

-# Modernboard - Anonymus Image Board with Modern Styling
+# Modernboard - Anonymous Image Board with Modern Styling
 Modernboard is an opensource image board built with modern technologies.
 Create your own image board today!